selvendiranj/autorest-example/Readme.md

 * swagger integration to the rest api
 * A client project (can be consoleApp or webapi/webapp)

-### If you are under corporate firewall.
-Please do these settings as well, autorest will not install its dependencies otherwise
+### If you are behind corporate firewall.
+Please make these settings as well, autorest will not install its dependencies otherwise
 ```bash
 npm config set strict-ssl false --global
 npm install -g yarn